A different look at Thanksgiving.

 There Tom lay among his deceased brothers and sisters in the freezer case.
 He was repeatedly jostled around as people searched for the perfect bird.

 On the way home, Tom began to thaw just a little.
 An inkling of memory flickered through him.
-Thoughts of cold revenge began to form.
+Thoughts of cold revenge began to form, so far incomplete.

 When they got home, Jack put him in the refrigerator to finish thawing.
 The more Tom thawed, the clearer his plans for revenge became.
 He knew that he must wait for just the right moment.

-Tom was then placed gently in the smoker that had been preheated to a nice warm 275 degrees, with plenty of hickory wood.
+Tom was then placed gently in the smoker that had been preheated to a nice warm 325 degrees, with plenty of hickory wood.
 He smoked for hours.
-The smoke worked its way into every crook and nanny.
+Jack basted his crisping hide with the marinade.
+The smoke worked its way into every nook and cranny.
 As the heat built up, Tom's rage increased more than he thought possible.
 The final indignity came when he was displayed on a platter before Allison and the two children, Cody and Lindsey.
 It was all Tom could do to maintain quietly.

 He knew that he must wait for the perfect moment.
 Jack said, “Everybody close your eyes and bow your heads”.
 He began to say grace.
 As he said, “Dear Lord, we thank you for this food that you have provided”.
 As soon as everyone closed their eyes, Tom knew the time was right.
 He jumped up and grabbed the electric carving knife between his wings.

 He took a slice across Jack's throat, nearly decapitating him.
 Blood splattered across the table.
 Tom then turned his attention to the rest of the family.
 When he was finished, he knelt and prayed “Dear Deus Poltrius, I thank you for this revenge, and for the food that you have provided”.
 All across the land, other turkeys patiently waited for the perfect moment.